ismael-lopezb/employee_class_project/README.md

 * **Pckages:** pandas, numpy, sklearn, matplotlib, seaborn.
 * **Data Source:** https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists
 ## Data Cleaning
-* Fill most of the missing values in categorical data with the mode
+* Filled most of the missing values in categorical data with the mode
 * Simplified some categorical values
-* Deleted special character from experience to convert it to int64
+* Deleted special characters from experience to convert it to int64
 * Put the company size in the same format
 * Deleted special characters from old-new-job (years since last and new job) to be int64
 ## Exploratory data analysis